Kei at Glance

 The islanders have their own language and culture plus a long history of overseas links.
 Local blends of the traditional and cosmopolitan produce quite distinct villages, and even islands.
 Part of the old Spice Islands, we think Kei is Indonesia in microcosm.

-The guidebooks will have given you the basic background to Kei – an archipelago of about 400 islands centred on Kei Besar (Big Kei), Dullah and Kei Kecil (Little Kei), The main towns, Tual and Langgur are joined by a bridge over the channel between Kei Kecil and Dullah, You are on Kei Kecil about 10 km west of Langgur.
+The guidebooks will have given you the basic background to Kei – an archipelago centred on Kei Besar (Big Kei), Dullah and Kei Kecil (Little Kei), The main towns, Tual and Langgur are joined by a bridge over the channel between Kei Kecil and Dullah, You are on Kei Kecil about 10 km west of Langgur.

-Ohoililir village has a population of about 600, a school, three or four small ‘kios’ shops, an active Catholic Church and a strong sense of community and tradition (adat) Most people are fishermen and/or farmers and some work in Tual/Langgur.
+Ohoililir village has a population of about 300, a school, a few small ‘kios’ shops, an active Catholic Church and a strong sense of community and tradition (adat) Most people are fishermen and/or farmers and some work in Tual/Langgur.

 Other than locals you should have the beach pretty much to yourself during the week.
 However, at weekends, especially Sundays, it is a popular picnic place with people from town and the village caters for them by setting up warungs selling drinks and snacks.